Hypercard What has thou wrought?

 Berio Free Video Screen Capture for Leopard

 Camtasia is awesome, but pricey.
 For the likes of me, who doesn’t do video screen capture for a living, the price just isn’t justified.
 Leopard comes with an app to do capture, but it requires a hookup to a MacOSX server.
 Out of luck again.
 Enter Berio.
-Simple Straightforward, and does . . . → Read More: Berio Free Video Screen Capture for Leopard
+Simple Straightforward, and does the job.
+You can . . . → Read More: Berio Free Video Screen Capture for Leopard

 FirePHP: Firebug for PHP